DDQXZcp/PolyU_2020_sem2/EdisonAI/interview_preparation.md

 ### The Japanese culture - Why go to Japan

 The most important things are getting work experience.
 I know there is an experience gap between professional programmers and myself.
 I would try to do my best and see whether I can contribute something.
 Also, whether the assigned task is challenging or simple, I will be serious to my duty.
-I know in China, the work of intern students includes doing trivial things, recording changes of the code, trying to correct some Legacy issues.
+//I know in China, the work of intern students includes doing trivial things, recording changes of the code, trying to correct some Legacy issues.

 Japanese is leading country of techology and industry in Apac.
 There are many lengendary company like Sony, Toshiba in electronic products.
 Mitsubishi in heavy industry.
 Toyota， Honda, Subaru, Isuzu in cars.
-I have also heard that there are a lot of advanced research conducted in Japan in the field of Automation, robotics, IT and it really attracts me.
+I have also seen that there are a lot of crazy stuff developed in Japan in the field of Automation, robotics, IT and it really attracts me.

 The Japanese has an attitude of focusing, team spirit